The course hasn't hosted the tournament since 2009 when Stewart Cink beat Tom Watson in a playoff

 St Andrews usually hosts every five years but the average gap between hosting for the other venues tends to be between 8-12 years.

-However, there is one course that hasn’t held an Open Championship for 10 years and it still doesn’t have a date penciled in.
-And it’s arguably the best of the lot.
+However, there is one course that hasn't held an Open Championship since 2009 and it still doesn't have a date penciled in.
+And it's arguably the best of the lot.
+Turnberry.

 The Ailsa course hosted the tournament in 2009 when Stewart Cink defeated Tom Watson in a playoff after the 59-year-old five-time Open champion bogeyed the 72nd hole.